Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The Procurement Specialist reports to the Vice President, Finance and Chief Financial Officer.
 This position is responsible for the acquisition of materials, supplies and equipment for CCOHS in accordance with policies and procedures to ensure fair price, quality, and timeliness in through Public Services and Procurement Canada.
 The Procurement Specialist develops internal procurement policies and/or guidance documents, and assists service units in following the proper policies and procedures related to all procurement for the Centre.
 This position will administer the source-to-pay lifecycle and undertake procurement contract management and administration activities for all sourcing initiatives.
 They will gather and analyze spend data, provide technical and strategic guidance and develop procurement packages.
 They will also oversee contract execution, transparency reporting and administration.

 The position requires a broad and sound knowledge of procurement best practices, policies and procedures.
 Strong negotiation and organizational skills are required.
-An excellent command of both English and French are imperative to maintain optimal relationships amongst all stakeholders.
 The ability to interpret complex government directives is imperative as is the composure to provide guidance to leaders in the organization.
 Familiarity with information technology needs in terms of both goods, services and licensing contracts is a necessity.

 This incumbent identifies issues, risks and improvement in the contract, procurement administration and claims processes, and proposes solutions to mitigate risk and process improvements.
 The Procurement Specialist develops strategies and determines when a contract is at risk of scope or time change which must be escalated to Management.